 For some people the skills and behaviours which make a great leader are innate – they are part of their unique psychology and character, and others are just naturally drawn to their guidance and support, to follow their lead.

-For others – and these are the ones I spend most of my time with – leadership is a passion and vocation for which they are constantly striving; a position they have earned, trained for, worked towards and achieved because they have committed to being the best leader that they can be, and developing the skills and behaviours which will make them the strongest and most successful leader they are capable of being.
+For others – and these are the ones I spend most of my time with – leadership is a passion and vocation, a reality towards which they are constantly striving; a position they have earned, trained for, worked towards and achieved because they have committed to being the best leader that they can be, and developing the skills and behaviours which will make them the strongest and most successful leader they are capable of being.

 So, are these innate, natural leaders better than those who have committed to being their best?
-Is an unthinking ability to do something well more successful than someone who trains and tries and strives to be their best?
+Is this ability to do something well more successful than a leader who trains and tries and strives to be their best?

 We could make an argument for both – and there are both kinds of people successfully leading fantastic, thriving businesses all over the world.
 But there are also many thousands of people who believe that they don’t have the ability to be great leaders, because they are quieter, less charismatic and bold than those celebrity leaders, more analytical and process driven than those risk taking TED talkers, who were born to be part of something, and who don’t believe in themselves as the leader of their own destiny, let alone head of a successful organisation.

 The truth is that we all have something to offer as leaders – we all bring something unique and formidable to the mix, and leadership isn’t about telling people what to do to succeed – it’s about recognising that mix, bringing the skills and combined knowledge of a team together to ensure that they all succeed, and with the right training, guidance, support and learning a powerful, progressive leader can be born from the experience and attitudes of anyone.

 The science of leadership means tapping into the psychology of how people learn and communicate, how they fit within a team, how that team functions within a larger organisation, how individuals can use their range of abilities, skills and experiences to make their workforce believe in success, and reach it.